 The Environmental, Health, and Safety (EHS) Guidelines are technical reference documents with general and industry specific examples of Good International Industry Practice (GIIP)1.
 When one or more members of the World Bank Group are involved in a project, these EHS Guidelines are applied asrequired by their respective policies and standards.
-These industry sector EHS guidelines are designed to be used together with the General EHS Guidelines document, which provides guidance to users on common EHS issues potentially applicable to all industry sectors.
+These industry sector EHS guidelines are designed to be used together with the General EHS Guidelines document, where the sector environment of the sector environment.

+guidance to users on common EHS issues potentially applicable to all industry sectors.
 For complex projects, use of multiple industry-sector guidelines may be necessary.
 The EHS Guidelines contain the performance levels and measures that are generally considered to be achievable in new facilities by existing technology at reasonable costs.
 Application of the EHS Guidelines to existing facilities may involve the establishment of site-specific targets, with an appropriate timetable for achieving them.